hydrodynamicstability/hydrodynamicstability/README.md

 Some perspectives on applied statistics that have influenced my thinking are assembled [here](https://hydrodynamicstability.github.io/Perspectives-on-Applied-Statistics/).

-I consider myself a follower of Daniel, not Jacob, Bernoulli:-)
+I consider myself a follower of Daniel, not Jacob, Bernoulli :-)